steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 Follow the instruction and use command similar to **$scrapy genspider rust_notification this-week-in-rust.org/**.

 It should have created **spiders/rust_notification.py** Python code(spider) in your machine.
 You can see that Python **Scrapy** framework does most of jobs instead of you.

-The prepartion process is almost end and we will write code for the spider(rust_notification.py) we made.
+The prepartion process ends.
+We will write code for the spider(rust_notification.py) we made.
 Use your code editor and edit it similar to this.

 ```python
 # rust_notification.py